hidekatsu-izuno/wmf2svg/README.md

 - -replace-symbol-font: replace SYMBOL Font to serif or sans-serif Unicode SYMBOL.

 If you need to compress by gzip, you should use .svgz suffix as svg filename.

-It's necessary to Java 6 or later.
+It now requires Java 6.0 or later.

 ## History

+- 2015-07-04: wmf2svg now requires Java 6.0 or later.
 - 2014-07-19: Fixed pie method bug.
 - 2014-02-23: Added -replace-symbol-font option.
 - 2013-09-29: Fixed a invalid css property.